How to Write an Observation Paper or Critique

 Writing Your Paper

-Include the name of the artist or company in your opening lines.
-Other possibilities include where and when and even under what conditions you saw the performance.
+Set the Scene — Include the name of the artist or company in your opening lines.
+Other possibilities include where and when and even under what conditions you are viewing the performance.

-Set up the following paragraphs (the meat of your paper) with a general thesis statement.
-This could describe or offer your prevailing opinion of the work overall, and/or mention the titles of the works you are about to discuss.
-(For more on thesis statements see this article at the George Mason University website)
+Your introduction should also set up the central paragraphs (the meat of your paper) with a thesis statement.
+A strong introduction will summarize in one or two sentences what is similar or related about the paragraphs ahead while giving the reader a sense of your prevailing reaction to the work.
+(For more on forming thesis statements see this article at the George Mason University website)

 Use specific and descriptive language when writing about what you’ve seen.